Medicare Broker vs. Agent

 Agents work on a commission based on the Medicare policies they sell.
 They also handle the process of searching for and applying for Medicare plans.

 Brokers work as an intermediary between you and insurance companies.
-A broker reviews and researches several different Medicare plan options then recommends the best plan based on your needs and the plan’s price.
+A broker reviews and researches several Medicare plan options and then recommends the best plan based on your needs and the plan’s price.

 Brokers cannot sign you up for a particular plan, though.
 Once you make your choice, the broker turns you over to the insurance company or one of its agents to complete the deal.

-Medicare brokers frequently sell other types of insurance — home, life, auto, long-term care — which may be of interest to you.
+Medicare brokers frequently sell other types of insurance — home, life, auto, long-term care — that may be of interest to you.

 Independent Agents vs. Captive Agents

-When comparing Medicare agents and brokers, it’s important to understand the two different types of agents as well — independent agents and captive agents.
+When comparing Medicare agents and brokers, understanding the two types of agents — independent and captive — is important.

 Captive agents represent a single insurance company.
 They focus specifically on the plans their company offers.